PowerLoom/snapshotter-lite-multi-setup/README.md

 # Deploy only the latest slot
 python multi_clone.py --latest-only

-# Use environment variable for connection refresh interval
+# Use environment variable set at shell prompt for connection refresh interval
 CONNECTION_REFRESH_INTERVAL_SEC=300 python multi_clone.py --use-env-connection-refresh-interval

+# Set the above in .env file and run the script
+python multi_clone.py --use-env-connection-refresh-interval
 ```

 When you run the deploy script without any flags, it will ask you if you want to deploy all nodes?
 If you want to [Deploy a subset of slots](#221-deploy-a-subset-of-slots) then press `n` else you want to [Deploy all slots](#222-deploy-all-slots) press `y`.